 I don’t believe in a perpetual state of happiness, but I truly believe in joy, and I am convinced that silly moments, and shared laughter are what make special occasions, special regardless of the day they happen.

-So, my advice —to you and to myself — is don’t let the pressure of what others do, weigh on you, forging great expectations.
+and to myself — is don’t let the pressure of what others do, weigh on you, forging great expectations.
 Just do your thing, and enjoy the process.
 You’ll never now the true value of a moment until it becomes a memory.

 Pictures by Celia D.Luna, sponsored by Aventura Mall and Citi Lounge. ❤️